skills/review-pull-requests/.github/steps/4-step.md

 ### How do I suggest a change?

 The **Add a suggestion** feature is a button in the comment text editor.
 It inserts a specially formatted code block.
-Instead of only showing a comment, GitHub will also provide a **Commit changes** button.
+Instead of only showing a comment, GitHub will also provide a **Commit suggestion** button.
 This allows the author to accept the suggestion and commit it with the push of a button.
 No need to open a code editor!
 Nice!

 ### :keyboard: Activity: Suggest changes